ai4design/oh2bees/README.md

 Contact us at [coolify.io/docs/contact](https://coolify.io/docs/contact).

 # Donations
 To stay completely free and open-source, with no feature behind the paywall and evolve the project, we need your help.
-If you like Coolify, please consider donating to help us fund the project's future development.
+If you like Oh2Bees, please consider donating to help us fund the project's future development.

 [coolify.io/sponsorships](https://coolify.io/sponsorships)